perebaj/jjhandbook/work/tino.md

 - Create if ENV == 'production' | 'development' | 'staging' | 'test' | 'local', and use them inside the code to create different flows, is a type of design that turns IMPOSSIBLE to test the code in different environments.
 For me, the code should be written in a way that you can test it in any environment.

+## Pubsub gotchas

+If you are using a streamlined pipeline try to save all messages that you are processing in a data warehouse using the built-in cloud solution, like BigQuery.

 ## I can't believe in a thing that you aren't measuring

 This was a tip that I got at the GopherCon 2024, and I think that can be used in multiple contexts.
 Why I should trust in something that has not been measured yet?
 It`s the same as hiring someone without knowing his/her skills.